bstefanescu/qutejs/web/doc/docs/model/properties.md

 export default Qute('root');
 ```

 You can see how the kebab case attribute named `reactive-prop` was used to initialize the `reactiveProp` reactive property.
-You can also use `reactiveProp` as the name of the attribute, it works too, but you recommend using kebab case notation instead since HTML attributes are not case sensitive, but property names are case sensitive.
+You can also use `reactiveProp` as the name of the attribute, it works too, but you recommend using kebab case notation instead since HTML attributes are not case-sensitive, but property names are case-sensitive.

-Also, you can see that all other attribtues than `reactive-prop` and `title` (which were declared as reactive properties) are added to the *catch all* `$attrs` object.
+Also, you can see that all other attributes than `reactive-prop` and `title` (which were declared as reactive properties) are added to the **"catch all"** `$attrs` object.
 This is also the case of the `name` attribute.
-Even if we defined a regular `name` property on the component - it will still go in the `$attrs` object since the `name` property is not reactive, and thus, it is not initializable from attributes.
+Even if we defined a regular `name` property on the component - it will still go in the `$attrs` object since the `name` property is not reactive, and thus, it is not mappable from attributes.